mad-lab/transit/src/pytransit/doc/source/transit_quality_control.rst

 The Quality Control window contains a table of the datasets and metrics, similar to the one in the main TRANSIT interface.
-This table has an extended set of metrics to provide a better picture of the quality of the datasets:
+This table has an extended set of metrics to provide a better picture of the quality of the datasets (below).

+A similar table of dataset statistics can be generated at the command-line using the Transit :ref:`tnseq_stats <tnseq_stats>` command.

 =============  ==============================================  =============================================================================================================